+TO: Honorable Members of the Senate Law & Justice Committee

+FROM: Marci Hamilton, Founder & CEO, CHILD USA; Professor, University of Pennsylvania, and Kathryn Robb, Executive Director, CHILD USAdvocacy

+RE: SB5937

+DATE: January 15, 2024

-TO: Honorable Members of the Joint Judiciary Committee FROM: Marci Hamilton, Founder & CEO, CHILD USA; Professor, University of Pennsylvania, and Kathryn Robb, Executive Director, CHILD USAdvocacy RE: H1536, extending the statute of limitations for Title IX actions involving sexual abuse or assault to age 53 and eliminating the statute of limitations for certain sexual crimes against minors; and H1613, extending the statute of limitations for incest to age 28 DATE: September 8, 2023 Dear Honorable Members of the Joint Judiciary Committee, Thank you for allowing us to submit testimony in support of H.1536, which will extend the the statutes of limitation ("SOL") for Title IX claims involving sexual abuse, and eliminate the SOL for certain sexual abuse crimes against children, as well as in support of H.1613, which will extend the SOL for the crime of incest.
-This legislation will not only bring long overdue justice to survivors, but it will also greatly reduce the present danger to children in Massachusetts by exposing hidden predators who are still abusing children today.
+Dear Honorable Members of the Senate Law & Justice Committee

+Thank you for allowing us to submit testimony in support of SB5937, which will eliminate the statutes of limitation ("SOLs") for certain child sexual abuse ("CSA") crimes.
+This legislation will not only bring long overdue justice to survivors, but it will also greatly reduce the present danger to children in Washington by exposing hidden predators who are still abusing children today.

 By way of introduction, Professor Marci Hamilton is a First Amendment constitutional scholar at the University of Pennsylvania who has led the national movement to reform statutes of limitations to reflect the science of delayed disclosure of childhood sexual abuse and who founded CHILD USA, a national nonprofit think tank devoted to ending child abuse and neglect.
 Kathryn Robb is the Executive Director of CHILD USAdvocacy, an advocacy organization dedicated to protecting children's civil liberties and keeping children safe from abuse and neglect.
 Kathryn is also an outspoken survivor of child sex abuse.

-I. Research on Trauma and Delayed Disclosure Supports SOL Reform for Child Sexual Abuse A. There is a Nationwide Epidemic of CSA Causing Lifelong Damage to Victims Currently, more than 10% of children are sexually abused, with at least one in five girls and one in thirteen boys sexually abused before they turn 18.
+I. Research on Trauma and Delayed Disclosure Supports SOL Reform for Child Sexual Abuse

+A. There is a Nationwide Epidemic of CSA Causing Lifelong Damage to Victims

+Currently, more than 10% of children are sexually abused, with at least one in five girls and one in thirteen boys sexually abused before they turn 18.
 CSA is a social problem that occurs in all social groups and institutions, including familial, religious, educational, medical, and athletic.
-Nearly 90% of CSA perpetrators are someone the child knows; in fact, roughly one third of CSA offenses are committed by family members.2 The trauma stemming from CSA is complex and individualized, and it impacts victims throughout their lifetimes:3
+Nearly 90% of CSA perpetrators are someone the child knows; in fact, roughly one third of CSA offenses are committed by family members.

+The trauma stemming from CSA is complex and individualized, and it impacts victims throughout their lifetimes:

-2 - Childhood trauma, including CSA, can have devastating impacts on a child's brain,4 including disrupted neurodevelopment; impaired social, emotional, and cognitive development; psychiatric and physical disease, such as post-traumatic stress disorder (PTSD)5; and disability.6 - CSA victims suffer an increased risk of suicide-in one study, female CSA survivors were two to four times more likely to attempt suicide, and male CSA survivors were four to 11 times more likely to attempt suicide.7 - CSA leads to an increased risk of negative outcomes across the lifespan, such as alcohol problems, illicit drug use, depression, marriage issues, and family problems.8 B. CSA Victims Commonly Delay Disclosure of Their Abuse for Decades Many victims of CSA suffer in silence for decades before they talk to anyone about their traumatic experiences.
+• Childhood trauma, including CSA, can have devastating impacts on a child's brain, including disrupted neurodevelopment; impaired social, emotional, and cognitive development; psychiatric and physical disease, such as post-traumatic stress disorder (PTSD); and disability.

+- CSA victims suffer an increased risk of suicide-in one study, female CSA survivors were two to four times more likely to attempt suicide, and male CSA survivors were four to 11 times more likely to attempt suicide. - CSA leads to an increased risk of negative outcomes across the lifespan, such as alcohol problems, illicit drug use, depression, marriage issues, and family problems.

+B. CSA Victims Commonly Delay Disclosure of Their Abuse for Decades

+Many victims of CSA suffer in silence for decades before they talk to anyone about their traumatic experiences.
 As children, CSA victims often fear the negative repercussions of disclosure, such as disruptions in family stability, loss of relationships, or involvement with the authorities.
 Additionally, CSA survivors may struggle to disclose because of trauma and psychological barriers such as shame and self-blame, as well as social factors like gender-based stereotypes or the stigma surrounding victimization.
 Further, many injuries resulting from CSA do not manifest until survivors are well into adulthood.
 These manifestations may coincide with difficulties in functioning and a further delay in disclosure of abuse.